 A leader is someone who innovatively, confidently and collaboratively takes initiative to solve a problem.
 They must overcome adversity, work with others to inspire confidence, empower others, and be respected by their community.
 I am a leader because I operationalize these traits to build a network of people creating change and empowering others.
 I have worked hard to become a leader in my field as a physiotherapist, rehabilitation researcher, and exercise professional.

-Over the last several years I have worked hard to become a leader in the field of physiotherapy.
+Over the last several years I have worked hard to become a leader in research and professional roles.
 Within the London District I spent the last two years sitting on the Ontario Physiotherapy Association London District Executive Committee as the events and social media leader and the treasurer.
 In my first year we hosted nine virtual events for both students and professionals in the community.
 Our district was the most active and hosted the greatest number of events than any other district in Ontario.
 In my second year on the executive committee, I am the treasurer and chair elect.
 Due to my hard work and dedication to the district I was nominated as the chair but could not accept the role because I was still a physiotherapy student, and not a licensed physiotherapist.
 Through this work we developed a community for professionals to discuss the way their practices have changed due to COVID and provided a space for brainstorming to help navigate the uncertain times of working as a physiotherapist during the global pandemic.
 We hosted a motivational interviewing workshop to help improve patient care.
 We also hosted a few educational workshops for the students including professional development courses post-graduation, preparation for the national licensing exam, and specialization options for a new grad.
 As an executive team we proved our ability to overcome the adversity that presented itself throughout the pandemic and did what we could to continue to provide a community of physiotherapists.
 I will continue to lead this district in the upcoming years with plans to provide continuing education programs, more workshops, and more education sessions for the incoming physiotherapists.

-As a trainee, within the school of physical therapy, I was a leader of my classmates.
+As a trainee within The School of Physical Therapy, I was a leader of my classmates.
 I was the class representative, for both years, for the clinical education committee.
 In that committee I represented the voice of the students through their clinical placements.
 During COVID this role became particularly important as clinical placements changed or became less available.
 One example of my advocacy was that the school suggested virtual placements.
 Although these represent a great opportunity for unique learning, some of the virtual placements did not always include patient interaction.
 I advocated that it was necessary for patient interaction, which changed the criteria for accepting these virtual placements for upcoming classes.
-I also represented Western University physiotherapy students for the National Orthopedic Division Of Physical Therapy.
+I also represented Western University physiotherapy students for the National Orthopedic Division of Physical Therapy.
 I was a liaison between the students and the division, communicating about workshops, seminars and events hosted by the national orthopedic division.
 I have worked hard throughout my two years in the physiotherapy program to represent my classmates through local and national endeavors.
-I have been honoured to be recognized as my classmates as a leader of our year, by being nominated as the class Valedictorian.
+I have been honoured to be recognized as my classmates as a leader of our year, and by being nominated as the class Valedictorian.
 With over half of our program occurring during COVID, and the need to overcome adversity associated with the changes, demonstrated the strength of our graduating year, and highlighted my ability to lead through adversity.